Estradiol (medication): Brand names

 Estradiol is marketed under a large number of brand names throughout the world.
 Examples of major brand names in which estradiol has been marketed in include Climara, Climen, Dermestril, Divigel, Estrace, Natifa, Estraderm, Estraderm TTS, Estradot, Estreva, Estrimax, Estring, Estrofem, EstroGel, Evorel, Fem7 (or FemSeven), Imvexxy, Menorest, Oesclim, OestroGel, Sandrena, Systen, and Vagifem.
-Estradiol valerate is marketed mainly as Progynova and Progynon-Depot, while it is marketed as Delestrogen in the U.S. Estradiol cypionate is used mainly in the U.S. and is marketed under the brand name Depo-Estradiol.
+Estradiol valerate is marketed mainly as Progynova and Progynon-Depot, while it is marketed as Delestrogen in the US.
+Estradiol cypionate is used mainly in the US and is marketed under the brand name Depo-Estradiol.
 Estradiol acetate is available as Femtrace, Femring, and Menoring.

 Estradiol is also widely available in combination with progestogens.
 It is available in combination with norethisterone acetate under the major brand names Activelle, Cliane, Estalis, Eviana, Evorel Conti, Evorel Sequi, Kliogest, Novofem, Sequidot, and Trisequens; with drospirenone as Angeliq; with dydrogesterone as Femoston, Femoston Conti; and with nomegestrol acetate as Zoely.
 Estradiol valerate is available with cyproterone acetate as Climen; with dienogest as Climodien and Qlaira; with norgestrel as Cyclo-Progynova and Progyluton; with levonorgestrel as Klimonorm; with medroxyprogesterone acetate as Divina and Indivina; and with norethisterone enantate as Mesigyna and Mesygest.
 Estradiol cypionate is available with medroxyprogesterone acetate as Cyclo-Provera, Cyclofem, Feminena, Lunelle, and Novafem; estradiol enantate with algestone acetophenide as Deladroxate and Topasel; and estradiol benzoate is marketed with progesterone as Mestrolar and Nomestrol.

 Estradiol valerate is also widely available in combination with prasterone enantate (DHEA enantate) under the brand name Gynodian Depot.

+Slang Names

+Estradiol has a number of humorous nicknames among the transgender community.
+Among them are titty skittles, tit-tacs, breast mints, femme&m's, antiboyotics, anticistamines, trans-mission fluid, and the Notorious H.R.T.

 Availability

 Estradiol and/or its esters are widely available in countries throughout the world in a variety of formulations.

+Shortages of estradiol began around 2022, caused partly by the COVID-19 pandemic disrupting supply and due to increasing demand.
+In Britain, for example, prescriptions for all hormone replacement therapy drugs more than doubled between 2018 and 2022.
+The shortage remains as of March 2024.